 Nevertheless, if you google the term, you’ll find thousands of references to it, many of them from mainstream sources including Forbes, Time, and USA Today.
 So what’s the deal?
 If the term is so important, why isn’t in the dictionary yet?

-Target, The Home Depot, and Kmart are just a few companies that were hit by a recent credit card breach.
-And the undeniable truth is it’s only a matter of time before another company makes headline news.
+Target, The Home Depot, and Kmart are just a few of the big companies that have been hit by credit card breaches.
+And the undeniable truth is, it’s only a matter of time before another company makes the news.

 With the holiday season just around the corner, finding the perfect gift is on the minds of many consumers.
 In spite of the massive credit card breaches that have happened this year, a recent study by Deloitte found that while 42 percent of consumers are concerned about their personal data when making in-store purchases, 56 percent will still shop at retailers that have experienced a data breach.
 What this implies is that many consumers have accepted credit card breaches to be the norm.